 Keg deposits

-When you purchase a keg of beer, it’s yours to keep (if you want).
+When you purchase a keg of beer, it’s yours to keep (if you choose).
 However, most places have you pay an extra “keg deposit” on top of the purchase price.
 You get that money back when you return the keg to the place you bought it.

-Just another way for them to encourage you to return it so it can be reused.
+This is just another way for them to encourage you to return it so it can be reused.
 An eco-friendly Oktoberfest!
 Otherwise, the keg is yours to keep to use in, say, future keg bowling matches?

 How to set up a keg